 - The credentials screen will disappear and the padlock on the Users & Groups screen should now be unlocked.

 - Any user profile that has Parental Controls enabled will have the word “Managed” below it.
-Select a user profile that is manage and uncheck the box titled, “Enable parental controls.”
+Select a managed user and uncheck the box titled “Enable parental controls.”